zulip/zulip/docs/contributing/code-style.md

 accidentally overwritten by another thread that fetched its UserProfile object before the first thread wrote out its change.

-### Using raw saves to update important model objects
+### Don't update important model objects with raw saves

 In most cases, we already have a function in `zerver.actions` with a name like do_activate_user that will correctly handle lookups,